 A green light lanced into the crowd of black-robed Chosen Ones, cutting through them like a lightning bolt.
 Shrieks of terror and pain echoed through the library as bodies flew backward, trailing green smoke.
+Bits of clothing floated in the air suspended in the heat of the betrayal.

 The survivors scattered.
-Yellow, blue, and red bolts of light chased them.
+Yellow, blue, and red bolts of light chased them, scything through them like grain before the sharp blade.
 The Keepers of the Light appeared in the doorway.
 The transformation in their countenances shocked Jerome almost as much as the horror of what they were doing.

 They had all been older men, but now they appeared as though they had aged fifty years.
 Their skin stretched tight on their emaciated faces, and the fingers they pointed at the fleeing Chosen seemed more skeleton than living.
-Llaith led the pack with a gleeful grin as his red light cut into the Chosen, burning and destroying.
+Llaith led the pack with a gleeful grin as his red light ripped into the Chosen, burning and destroying.